 “Acknowledging and appreciating seasonal changes is fundamental to ikebana,” explains Holly.
 “Arrangements should be regarded as a reflection of a specific moment in time – a snapshot or portrait paying reverence to the season.”

 Next, it’s time to compose your pieces in a vessel.
-Unlike traditional western arrangements, which try to hide the “mechanics” of the design, ikebana highlights it.
+Unlike traditional western arrangements, which try to hide the “mechanics” of the design, Japanese ikebana floral arrangements highlights it.
 The vessel is often shallow, and it relies on what’s called a kenzan (or flower frog), with pins pierced through the base of the stems to hold everything in desired position.
 The water in the kenzan is simply another element in the piece — and if a petal happens to fall into the water, then so be it.
 It’s all part of the Japanese notion of wabi-sabi, the Buddhist belief that there’s beauty in imperfection.

 As you experiment with ikebana at home, remember that the process is just as important as the end-result.
 “It’s all about slowing down, taking things one at a time,” says Holly.
 “It’s great practice for life in general!”